A Weekend Guide to Nashville

 Rise, shine, and embrace it: At some point on your trip to Nashville, you’ll be eating biscuits.
 Might as well start Saturday off on the right note with a trip to Biscuit Love.
 The bread item is treated as a food group here as the restaurant has become a Music City staple among locals and visitors alike.
 Enjoy their signature “bonuts,” fried biscuit dough topped with lemon mascarpone and blueberry compote, or a Southern Benny, a buttermilk biscuit served with shaved country ham, fried eggs, and sausage gravy.

 Located in Hillsboro Village, Pancake Pantry offers a family-friendly environment with options that everyone can enjoy.
-The menu reads like a kid’s dream — chocolate chip pancakes, sugar and spice pancakes — but even those over the age of 12 are encouraged to indulge.
+The menu reads like a kid’s dream — pancakes topped with chocolate chips, sugar and spice — but even those over the age of 12 are encouraged to indulge.
 This is vacation, after all.
 Nearby Proper Bagel offers a preposterous number of cream cheese options to top your freshly made bagel (hello, cookie dough!).
 You can’t go wrong with their smoked salmon toast and a hot coffee.

 12 p.m. | Heart and Soul

-Not just a country music landmark, the Ryman Auditorium is the “Soul of Nashville,” known for its top-notch acoustics and diverse show offerings.
-Go on an immersive daytime tour during which you’ll learn about its founding as a tabernacle in 1892, how manager Lula Naff boldly transformed the Ryman into a world-class venue in the 20th century, and when Johnny Cash and June Carter fell in love backstage.
+Not just a country music landmark, Ryman Auditorium is the “Soul of Nashville,” known for its top-notch acoustics and diverse show offerings.
+Go on an immersive daytime tour during which you’ll learn about its founding as a tabernacle in 1892 and its rise as a world-class venue that it’s known for being today.
 Come back in the evening for a live show.

 1:30 p.m. | Get Your Fill to Eat

 After working up an appetite on your Ryman tour, pop into Cafe Lula.
 Attached to the Ryman, it’s a convenient place to take a breather and bask in sunshine spilling in from the restaurant’s floor-to-ceiling windows.
-The counter-service restaurant specializes in rotisserie-style cooking and boasts bountiful salads and artisanal sandwiches.
-While eating, you may even be treated to pop-up acoustic performances that occur in the restaurant daily.
+The counter-service restaurant specializes in artisanal sandwiches and bountiful salads.

 3 p.m. | Country Music Crash Course

 “Will the Circle Be Unbroken?”
-The Country Music Hall of Fame and Museum allows you to experience country music in all its eras — from early “hillbilly” music to the Nashville sound to today’s hits.
+The Country Music Hall of Fame and Museum allows you to experience country music in all its eras — from early “hillbilly” music to the Outlaw movement to today’s hits.

 Don’t forget to stop by Hatch Show Print inside the lobby outside the museum before you leave to see the inner-workings of one of the country’s oldest operating printing presses, famous for its iconic posters commemorating Ryman shows and other events.